OpenApi-5p/py5paisa/docs/usage/auth.md

 client.login()
 ```

-After successful authentication, the cookie is persisted for subsequent requests.
+After successful authentication, you should get a `Logged in!!` message.